Grant Me Hope: Jordan - News 9 and 10 - The Media Times

 This week, we told you everything about Jordan with Grant Me Hope.

-Jordan is a sympathetic and caring 15 year old whose life rests solely on his faith.
+Jordan is a friendly and caring 15 year old whose life rests solely on his faith.

 He enjoys sports and learning and his favorite subjects in school are math and science.